14 Healthy Habits to Fight Depression

 Learn more: Using Nature to Fight Depression

-Shelter, sleep, food, water, and clothing are the bare necessities we need for life, but how often do we acknowledge having these needs met.
+Shelter, sleep, food, water, and clothing are bare necessities we need for life, but how often do we acknowledge having these needs met.
 How often do we acknowledge the people we value in our lives, or the work we put in to better ourselves, or the progress we’ve made on our road to recovery?

 Gratitude is about slowing down to acknowledge the positive things in life we often take for granted.